Ghana Must Go (novel)

 Ghana Must Go is the debut novel of Taiye Selasi.
 It was published in 2013, and nominated for an NAACP Image Award.
 The novel follows the Sai family as they come to terms with their father Kweku Sai's death, and as they work through family troubles.
 Multiple points of view give insight into the characters' emotions and the repercussions of Kweku’s choices.
 The Wall Street Journal praised it as "irresistible from the first line".

 Ghana must go is also a renowned phrase in Ghana and Nigeria.
 It dates back to history where Ghanaians were deported from Nigeria following a presidential executive order in 1983.
-The deportation was due to the fear that Ghanaians were taking over Nigerian jobs.
 Some also believe that it was a retaliation to Ghana after Kofi Abrefa Busia (Prime Minister of Ghana from 1969 to 1972) had first deported a large number of Nigerian migrants from Ghana.
 This history is mentioned in the book, as well as the Ghana Must Go bag.